heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/PRESENTATION.md

 ## Objectives

-- Understand the basics of HTTP
+- Apply the basic concepts of HTTP.
-- Understand the basics of APIs
+- Apply the basic concepts of APIs.
-- Learn how to use curl
+- Use curl to test APIs.
-- Learn how to design and document a simple API
-- Learn how to develop a simple API
+- Design, document and develop a simple API.
-- Learn how to use a simple API
+- Interact with a simple CRUD API.

 ![bg right:40%](https://images.unsplash.com/photo-1516389573391-5620a0263801?fit=crop&h=720)